Walks and Hikes on Vanua Levu

 Follow stone pathways and elevated boardwalks through the gorgeous gardens of the Flora Tropica Garden.
 The attraction features more than 300 species of plants and tropical flowers.
 Guided walks of the garden are available at 10am Monday to Friday, with a fee of around FJ$20.
-Find the gardens on Daku Road, 5km southwest of Savusavu.
+Find the gardens on Daku Road, 5km (3 miles) southwest of Savusavu.
 See more affordable attractions like this in 10 Free & Cheap Things to Do on Vanua Levu.

 3. Labasa Riverside Walk